annapurna-09/Data-Engineering/Data Modeling/README.md

 We have provided you with a project template that takes care of all the imports and provides a structure for ETL pipeline you'd need to process this data.

 ### Data Modeling using a SQL database PostgreSQL
 In this project, you'll apply what you've learned on data modeling with PostgreSQL and complete an ETL pipeline using Python.
-To complete the project, you will need to model your data by creating fact and dimesion tables in PostgreSQL to run queries.
+To complete the project, you will need to model your data by creating fact and dimesion tables for a Star Schema for a specific focus.
+On the other hand, ETL pipeline would transfer data from files located in two local directories into these tables in Postgres using Python and SQL.